 Here are 3 sauce recipes I came up with that go great with these wings.
 Sauce is definitely a food group in our household and it’s great to have them around for other uses also.

-A basic blue cheese dressing with the bright herbal flavors of tarragon.
-Fantastic on a wedge salad also.
+Bernise Blue Cheese: A basic blue cheese dressing with the bright herbal flavors of tarragon.
+Also, fantastic on a wedge salad.

 In a medium bowl mix the milk and vinegar.
 Let sit for 5 minutes then stir well.
 Add crumbled blue cheese to mixture, and mash with a fork until well combined.
 Add the remaining ingredients, stir well, then adjust seasoning to your tastes.